linode/docs/docs/security/firewalls/protecting-your-linode-using-tcp-wrappers.md

 ## Logging

 TCP wrappers will log connections per the settings in your `/etc/syslog.conf` file.
-The default location for these log files is the `/var/log/messages` directory.
+The default location for these log files is the `/var/log/messages` log file.

 ## Conclusion